• About Us

 So you might be thinking: I bet that bread tasted awful.

 Think again.
-Although it was dense (basically unleavened, non-rising dough), the abud was rather tasty.
+Although it was dense (basically unleavened, non-rising dough), the abud (or arboud) was rather tasty.
 When the bread round emerged from the fire, it was initially covered with hot ash, but our host gave it a good beating and dusting off, and whatever little dust remained actually enhanced its taste.

 We will try this at home.